mruby/mruby/doc/mrbgems/README.md

 When a special version of depedency is required, use `MRuby::Build#gem` in *build_config.rb* to override default gem.

-__ATTENTION:__
-The dependency system is currently (May 2013) under development and doesn't check or resolve dependencies!

 In case your GEM has more complex build requirements you can use the following options additionally inside of your GEM specification: